Samstar10/Superheroes/README.md

 > If you aren't able to get the provided seed file working, you are welcome to
 > generate your own seed data to test the application.

-## Validations

-Add validations to the `HeroPower` model:

-- `strength` must be one of the following values: 'Strong', 'Weak', 'Average'

-Add validations to the `Power` model:

-- `description` must be present and at least 20 characters long

 ## Routes

-Set up the following routes.
-Make sure to return JSON data in the format specified along with the appropriate HTTP verb.

 ### GET /heroes

-Return JSON data in the format below:
+Returns JSON data in the format below:

 ```json
 [